 - Remove from the heat and cool completely before storing in the refrigerator in an airtight container for at least 90 minutes, or up to 6 days.

-Recipes using cranberry sauce:
+Additional recipes using cranberry sauce:

 *Pork Roast with Cranberry Relish Glaze (pictured below) from (yours truly) Kudos Kitchen